joshua-hostler/synoptic-SOM/README.md

 ## Computational Requirements

 ### Software Requirments
 This library is entirely contained within Python and CUDA (implicitly via the cupy library).
-The environment to execute the gridding toolkit can be set up in conda with the provided requirements.txt.
+The environment to execute the synoptic-SOM can be set up in conda with the provided requirements.txt.
+Additionally, some helper functions are included in the geospatial_utils.py file.

 ### Memory and Runtime
 This toolkit was last run on 9-30-2024 on a Windows 11 PC with an AMD Ryzen 9 3900x, 32GB of RAM, and an RTX2080.
 Time to train a 4x5 SOM on daily pressure fields for June-July of the 2004-2022 period is about 1 hour.
 Current implementation requires an Nvidia GPU with CUDA enabled.